PaulH97/Sen12Landslides/README.md

 done
 ```

-Update the path of `root_dir` in the global config file (`Sen12Landslides/configs/config.yaml`) to your Sen12Landslides folder and make sure it contains the data like mentioned above.
+Update the path of 'root_dir' in the global configuration file (Sen12Landslides/configs/config.yaml) to point to your Sen12Landslides folder, ensuring that it contains the aforementioned data.

 ## Dataset Overview